The Best 12 and 14 Inch Bikes for 3 Year Olds

 Higher Minimum Seat Height is Too Tall

-To compensate for higher pedals, bike manufacturers often raise the minimum seat height of a 12″ bike, but that only causes more issues.
+To compensate for higher pedals on the upstroke, bike manufacturers often raise the minimum seat height of a 12″ bike, but that only causes more issues.

-With a high minimum seat height, kids are often perched really high on top of the frame, which creates a high center of gravity on the bike and makes it harder to balance.
+With a high minimum seat height, kids are often perched really high on top of the frame, which creates a high center of gravity on the bike and makes it harder to balance at lower speeds.

 Side by side image of a 3 year old riding a 12 inch bike and a 14 inch bike.
 Her center of gravity is much higher on the 12 inch bike.